Which Country Has Highest Visa Approval Rate for UK — Full 2026 Guide

 12. FAQ — People Also Ask

-In 2026, students from China and India continue to see the highest absolute numbers of approvals, with grant rates often exceeding 97%.
-However, in terms of "probability per application," students from the USA, Canada, and EU countries face the least scrutiny and have nearly 100% approval.
+In 2026, students from China and India continue to see the highest absolute numbers of approvals, with grant rates among the highest in the system (Platform Estimate*).
+However, in terms of "probability per application," students from the USA, Canada, and EU countries face the least scrutiny and have extremely high approval odds.
 For high-risk regions, the success rate depends heavily on the "University Ranking"—applying to a Russell Group university significantly increases your approval odds compared to a Tier-3 college.

 Q: Is it easier to get a UK Skilled Worker visa or a Student visa?